smithy-lang/smithy/docs/source/spec/http-protocol-compliance-tests.rst

         ``httpResponseTests`` test cases can share the same ID.
     * - protocol
       - ``string``
       - **Required**.
-The name of the :ref:`protocol <protocols-trait>` to test.
+A shape ID that targets a shape marked with the ``protocolDefinition`` trait.
 Because Smithy services can support multiple protocols, each test MUST specify which protocol is under test.
     * - code
       - ``integer``
       - **Required**.
 The expected HTTP response status code.
     * - authScheme
-      - ``string``
+      - shape ID
-      - The optional :ref:`authentication scheme <auth-trait>` to assume.
+      - A shape ID that specifies the optional authentication scheme to assume.
 It's possible that specific authentication schemes might influence the serialization logic of an HTTP response.
+The targeted shape MUST be marked with the ``authDefinition`` trait.
     * - headers
       - ``Map<String, String>``
       - A map of expected HTTP headers.
 Each key represents a header field